fishtree-attempt/simple-linear-regression-public-health/episodes/01-introSLR.md

 > > suited for simple linear regression.
 > > B) Since both variables are continous, this question may be suited
 > > for simple linear regression.
-> > C) The outcome variable is pulse and rhe explanatory variable is age group
+> > C) The outcome variable is pulse and the explanatory variable is age group
 > > (teenager vs adult).
 Since the outcome variable is
 > > continuous and the explanatory variable is categorical,
 > > this question may be suited to simple linear regression.